Ian Paisley Jr: Political career

+For the fifth consecutive time, Paisley was re-selected by the DUP for the 2024 general election.
+With a majority of 12,721 from 2019, he was expected to retain North Antrim, though not without a challenge from the Traditional Unionist Voice leader Jim Allister.He was endorsed by Reform UK leader Nigel Farage, despite the agreed alliance between TUV and Reform.

+However, in a shock result, he was voted out of office by his own constituents after Allister narrowly defeated Paisley, winning the seat with a majority of 450.

+In total, he received 11,192 votes (27.2%), a decrease of 23.7%.

+The loss of North Antrim marked the end of 54 years of the constituency being in the hands of the Paisley family.

+In his farewell speech, Paisley said: "The tides of life ebb and flow as we all know.
+And this certainly is not the script I would've written for tonight, as I think most of you would accept.
+But I think life is made up of many chapters and I embrace the next chapter as happily as I've embraced the previous chapters.
+I congratulate my successor I commend all of those who took part in this race – the race to the finish.
+And I wish them well."

+On leaving the stage, he refused to speak to the media, instead blowing a kiss as he exited the count centre.

+In January 2025, Paisley was among the guests to attend the Second inauguration of Donald Trump.

 Expenses

 For the 2011–12 financial year, Paisley's total expenses claim was the seventh-highest of all members of parliament.
 His expenses for the 2012–13 financial year were £232,000; the highest of any MP that year.
 The costs covered travel and accommodation for Paisley himself and his constituency staff.
 In an interview with the Ballymena Times, Paisley stated "None of this money goes to me as MP ...
 They are legitimate expenses signed off by IPSA and paid directly by the Parliament".
 He had the second-highest expenses claim in the 2013–14 financial year.
 For the 2014–15 financial year, he was again the second-highest claimant, receiving £227,000 in expenses.
 During the 2010–2015 Parliament, Paisley claimed a total of £1,112,667 in expenses.

 Brexit

 Paisley strongly supported "Vote Leave" in the 2016 Brexit referendum, and was a supporter of the Eurosceptic campaign Leave Means Leave.

-While rejecting calls by Republican party Sinn Féin for a referendum in Northern Ireland on a unified Ireland, he advised his constituents to get a Republic of Ireland passport if they were eligible.
+While rejecting calls by Republican party Sinn Féin for a referendum in Northern Ireland on a unified Ireland, he advised his constituents to get an Irish passport if they were eligible.